The Complete Agent Architecture

 Centralise Your Universal Files

-These files should live in a centralised data store like Supabase.
+These files should live in a centralised data store (any structured database — Supabase, Postgres, Convex, or similar).
 That way, when you update a universal file, every agent in the squad reads the new version on their next boot.
 If each agent kept their own local copy, you would have to manually update every single agent whenever a company-wide rule changed.
 Centralisation eliminates that problem entirely.

 9 Universal Files (Shared Across All Agents)